Four-Lined Plant Bug

 On ornamentals and leafy vegetables, where tolerance for injury is low, monitoring should begin by mid-May.
 At the first sign of injury, control measures should be taken.
 These insects are heavy feeders, and a few can cause much discoloration, so it's best to treat early.

-Least toxic methods of control for ornamentals and edibles would include insecticidal soap and summer weight horticultural oils and where feasible, removal of egg masses by selective pruning.
+Least toxic methods of control for ornamentals and edibles would include insecticidal soap and summer weight horticultural oils.
 Egg-laying slit sites are easily visible on trees and shrubs after leaf drop in the fall.
 Prune off twigs where the slits are seen.Hand-picking insects may be effective on single plants showing damage, or tap foliage of affected plants over a pail or soapy water to dislodge nymphs and adults.
 Leave them in the soapy water until they are dead.

 Despite good cultural practices, pests and diseases at times may appear.
 Chemical control should be used only after all other methods have failed.